 Rountree Commons, named after the founder of Platteville-Major John Rountree, opened in 2012 and is home to approximately 620 students.
 Rountree Commons residents live in four-person suites with double occupancy bedrooms, a kitchenette with full size refrigerator and microwave, bathroom and separate shower area.
 Residents will enjoy numerous amenities throughout the building including an on-site dining facility/convenience store, elevator access to all floors, keyless entry, high speed internet (wired and wireless), air conditioning, trash/recycling rooms and full kitchens on each floor, indoor bike storage, cable TV including HD channels and full time Facilities Staff who complete maintenance requests in less than 24 hours.
 Other public areas include a Game Room, TV Area, Fitness Center, Media Room, Classroom and Laundry Room, all located on the Lobby Level and Quiet Study Rooms are located on floors 2-5.
 Rountree Commons will host the Leadership Living Learning Community with programming provided to enhance academic and leadership skills.
 Rountree Commons will remain open during the official academic year breaks at no additional cost.

-from the desk of the resident director
+From the desk of the Resident Director

-Greetings, Rountree Commons!
+Hello Rountree Commons!

 I hope you had a fun October and were able to get to many of the events that were happening on campus.
 In case you did not hear, Rountree Commons won Spirit for Homecoming 2018!
 Big shout out to the staff and residents who worked so hard.

 It is hard to believe that November is already here.
 As we make the final push towards the second half of the semester, be sure to keep a few things in mind.